spotinst/terraform-provider-spotinst/docs/resources/ocean_gke_launch_spec.md

     * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MiB) to allocate for each headroom unit.
 * `strategy` - (Optional) The Ocean Launch Spec Strategy object.
     * `preemptible_percentage` - (Optional) Defines the desired preemptible percentage for this launch specification.
+    * `scaling_orientation` - (Optional, Default: `balanced`) Valid Values: `"cost", "availability", "balanced"`.
+Set this value to control the approach that Ocean takes when launching nodes.
 * `shielded_instance_config` - (Optional) The Ocean shielded instance configuration object.
   * `enable_integrity_monitoring` - (Optional) Boolean.
 Enable the integrity monitoring parameter on the GCP instances.
   * `enable_secure_boot` - (Optional) Boolean.
 Enable the secure boot parameter on the GCP instances.